uptrain-ai/uptrain/docs/api-reference/README.md

 ### How to use UpTrain:

 #### Using UpTrain's builtin evaluation sets:
 UpTrain provides a variety of checks like response relevance, response completeness, factual accuracy, retrieved-context quality, etc. which can be accessed using UpTrain's API key.
-[Learn more](https://demo.uptrain.ai/evals_demo/) about these evaluations.
+To seem them in action, you can see the [Live Evaluation Demo](https://demo.uptrain.ai/evals_demo/)

+To learn how more about these builtin checks, check out the [Built-in Checks Documentation](https://docs.uptrain.ai/key-components/check#built-in-checks).

 Get your free UpTrain API Key [here](https://uptrain.ai/dashboard).